Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 Read Best Durga Puja in Japan

-11. Spandan – Croydon Bengali Association Durga Puja London
+11. Spandan – Croydon Bengali Association 2025

-Spandan - Croydon Bengali Association Durga Puja London
+Spandan - Croydon Bengali Association Durga Puja

-Spandan – Croydon Bengali Association Durga Puja London
+Spandan – Croydon Bengali Association Durga Puja

-12. London Durga Puja Dusserah Association
+12. London Durga Puja Dusserah Association 2025, Belsize Park

 A young group of Bengali students shared their finances for celebrating Saraswati Puja.
-One evening during their session, they decided to start celebrating Durga puja, and they needed finances to celebrate a 4-day extended puja on a full scale.
+One evening during their session, they decided to start celebrating Durga Puja, and they needed finances to celebrate a 4-day extended puja on a full scale.
 So, Members pitched every Indian household for a donation of 10 pounds.

 London maa Durga Puja Dusserah Committee